lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 The `promiseFactory` is a function returning a Promise, called in certain circumstances (see bellow).
 The PromiseCancelToken provided by this function must be used to abort/cancel unnecessary work as seen previously (used in `then`for example).

-This token is cancelled by the PromiseObservable if it has no more observers, or if the Observer which generated the promise stopped to observe it for example.
+This token is cancelled by the PromiseObservable in certain circumstances: for example, if it has no more observers, or if the Observer which generated the promise stopped to observe.

 The second argument `options` is used to adjust the behaviour: